A Definitive Guide to Living in Baton Rouge, LA

 Quick Facts

-Median Home Value: $174,000
+Median Home Value:$191,100

-Overall, Baton Rouge, LA boasts a diverse and thriving economy, with its major industries being in petrochemical production and manufacturing.
+Overall, Baton Rouge, LA, boasts a diverse and thriving economy, with its major industries being in petrochemical production and manufacturing.
 Subsequently, the city is host to a number of notable energy and oil related companies, including ExxonMobil, Dow Chemical Company, Shaw Construction, Turner and Harmony.
-Or the aforementioned, ExxonMobil is of particular note, and the refinery complex in Baton Rouge is noted as the fourth-largest oil refinery in the United States.
+Of the aforementioned, ExxonMobil is of particular note, and the refinery complex in Baton Rouge is noted as the fourth-largest oil refinery in the United States.
 This versatile and integrated facility produces gasoline, diesel, jet fuel, aviation fuel, lubricating oils and waxes, in addition to products and parts that include paint, adhesives, plastic milk jugs, auto parts, plastic films, and more.
 Indeed, ExxonMobil’s Baton Rouge Refinery has a significant impact on the city’s overall economy, with WAFB LA noting:

 • Overall, 35,742 Louisiana residents work for ExxonMobile, and one out of eight jobs in the Louisiana area trace back to the company